Yugam-Grover/Hotel-Dashboard/README.md

 ### Dark Mode via CSS Custom Properties

 Theme switching is handled entirely through CSS custom properties on the `:root` element.
 Toggling the theme swaps a set of variable values — `--color-brand-50`, `--backdrop`, `--shadow-md`, etc. — and every styled component updates automatically.
+The preference is persisted in `localStorage` so it survives page refresh.
 No JavaScript-driven style injection, no Context re-renders triggered by theme state.